 Chances are the dessert entries on traditional menus in Alentejo will have been designed by nuns, involving leftover egg yolks after the nuns have starched their habits with the egg whites.
 Subsequently there’s a similarity to many puddings.
 I can’t say I was wowed by Alentejo desserts.

 This was my favourite.
-Sericaia is a mix of egg yolks (obviously), cinnamon, milk, sugar and lemon peel which is almost soufflé-like in appearance and texture; although this varied depending on where we ate it.
+Pudim molotov is a mix of egg whites, sugar, and caramel which is almost soufflé-like in appearance and texture; although this varied depending on where we ate it.
 A light and easy-to-digest way to end a hearty Alentejana dinner.